phatblat/reflog/www/_posts/2016-04-29-testing-iboutlets-and-ibactions-with-curried-functions-in-swift.markdown

 ## Deprecated 😭

-Shortly after @allonsykraken posted [Hipster Swift](http://krakendev.io/blog/hipster-swift), I learned that the super-clean syntactic sugar version of curried functions is [going away in Swift 3](https://github.com/apple/swift-evolution/blob/master/proposals/0002-remove-currying.md) and it made me sad.
+Shortly after @allonsykraken posted [Hipster Swift](http://krakendev.io/blog/hipster-swift), I learned that the super-clean syntactic sugar version of curried functions is [going away in Swift 3](https://github.com/apple/swift-evolution/blob/master/proposals/0002-remove-currying.md)[^swift3] and it made me sad.
 While this is a more esoteric language feature, I really like how curried functions can be used to simplify an API.
 Also, the way Swift implemented curried functions made them so easy to use.

+[^swift3]: Note that function currying isn't going away, only the nice shorthand (sweet 🍭) syntax is.

 Isn’t this: